littlepetal/Falcon-Gaming-Cap/README.md

 ```

 The script will search your local network for the head tracker.
 Once located, it will connect and assume control of your cursor.<br />
 To close the program press 'q' or 'esc' on your keyboard.
-You can also terminate the script from the command line with 'ctrl+c'
+You can also terminate the script from the command line with 'ctrl+c'<br />

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)